 Articles are divided into three categories - News, Comment and Reviews.
 News ensures that readers are up-to-date on recent developments, Comment is a great forum for opinion pieces on key topics, and Reviews covers relevant books, films, plays, comics, exhibitions and events.

 BioNews covers covers a broad range of clinical, research and policy developments.
-The top 10 most read BioNews articles in the first half of 2015 were:
+The top 10 most read BioNews articles in 2016 were:

 By Dr Katie Howe

 Genome editing and CRISPR: The science of engineering the embryo